saltukalakus/auth0-show-rules-on-clients/README.md

 }
 ```

-## Development
+## Development Setup
 Fork the project in your GitHub account.
 Install <b>Node.js</b> and <b>npm</b>.
-Installation steps differ
-according to your operating system.
-After that, follow the steps for local and remote tests as below.
+Installation steps may change according to your operating system.
+After that follow the steps for local and remote tests as below.

 ### Local tests
 * Copy sample_config.json as config.json in the same folder.
-Update AUTH0_DOMAIN setting in config.json with your domain path.
-It may be something like YourUserName.auth0.com Note that based on your account location auth0.com may not work for you.
+Update AUTH0_DOMAIN setting in config.json with your domain information.
+You can find your domain information in [Clients]( https://manage.auth0.com/#/applications) section of your management dashboard.

 ```bash
      $ cp sample_config.json config.json